 Unit: Billion Yen

-During this 2nd cumulative consolidated fiscal quarter (April 1, 2013 to December 31, 2013, hereinafter referred to as the "Current Cumulative Period"), the world saw the U.S. economy on a mild recovery trend and signs of the prolonged economic downturn receding owing to the sovereign debt issues in Europe.
-Among emerging countries, the Chinese economy showed signs of reversal from slowdown while India and other countries continued to show decelerated growth.
+During 3rd cumulative consolidated fiscal quarter (April 1, 2013 to December 31, 2013, hereinafter referred to as the "Current Cumulative Period"), the world saw the U.S. economy on a mild recovery trend and signs that the prolonged economic downturn owing to the sovereign debt issue in Europe was receding.
+Among emerging econmies, decelerating economic growth in China is bottoming out while India and other countries continued to show low rate of economic growth.

-The freight rates in containership sector continued at low levels, especially in European service routes, due to the stagnant European economy.
+The freight rates in containership sector continued at lower levels, especially in Asia-Europe service routes, due to the stagnant European economy.
 In car carrier business, the growth of outbound cargo of completed cars from Japan showed slowing down in momentum.
-On the other hand, freight rates in the dry bulk sector substantially recovered in and after August due particularly to increased shipments of China-bound iron ore, etc. Overall, despite continued instability of the business environment surrounding the shipping industry, there were positive factors towards our business performance, including the easing of oil price which improved profitability and the continuous trend of yen depreciation which increased revenues.
+On the other hand, freight rate markets in the dry bulk sector substantially recovered in and after summer due particularly to increased shipments of China-bound iron ore, etc. Overall, despite continued instability of the business environment surrounding the shipping industry, there were positive factors towards our business performance, including the easing of oil price which improved profitability and the continuous trend of yen depreciation which increased revenues.

 (Updated Forecasts for Yearly Fiscal 2013) (1 April 2013 – 31 March 2014)